ajackal/cherrywasp/README.md

 This program is designed as a probe request and beacon sniffer.
 You must have a monitor-mode NIC interface setup.

+## Most Current Version ##

+cherry-wasp-0.3.py is the most current version.
+Others left for historical purposes.
+In effect it is a fully functioning program, though there is still some fine tuning that needs to be done.

 # Usage #

 Mode 0 will sniff all probe requests and the BSSID (MAC address) that is probing and save them to a .csv file.
 You can filter by a specific BSSID with the "-b" option.